-2024 UNIVERSITY CATALOG
+2024-2025 UNIVERSITY CATALOG

-Catalog Effective Period: January 1, 2024 to December 31, 2024
+Catalog Effective Period: September 1, 2024 to August 31, 2025

-Published Date: January 1, 2024
+Published Date: September 1, 2024

-This catalog is intended to provide general information regarding the courses, programs, services, and requirements of the University of Silicon Valley for the 2023 calendar year.
+This catalog is intended to provide general information regarding the courses, programs, services, and requirements of the University of Silicon Valley for the 2024-2025 academic year.
 Most of the policies and regulations affecting students are described in this catalog, and each student is responsible for becoming familiar with this information.
 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
 More current and complete information may be obtained from the appropriate department or administrative office or from our website at www.usv.edu.